 The main difference between the two racquets can be found in their names.
 The Babolat Pure Aero was explicitly designed to be more aerodynamic than the Pure Drive.
 It was intended to be used by players looking to create maximum amounts of spin potential.

-On the other side of the spectrum is the Babolat Pure Drive, which was solely designed to create effortless power.
+On the other side of the spectrum is the Babolat Pure Drive, designed to create effortless power and spin.

-When using the Pure Aero, players are forced to generate their power without much help from the racquet itself, while conversely, the Pure Drive helps with the promotion of effortless power without putting forth much effort.
+When using the Pure Aero, players are forced to generate their power without much help from the racquet itself, while conversely, the Pure Drive helps promote effortless power without putting forth much effort.

 Overall the Babolat Pure Aero helps players create more swing speed, and I see it as the perfect racquet for beginners and intermediates who struggle to generate spin on the ball.
 As I’ve said before, spin equates to control, so the more spin, the more control.

 The Babolat Pure Aero is much more suited for players with fast swing speeds and who prefer maneuverability and quick movements around the court.
 With its weight and aerodynamic design, aggressive players who prefer a slightly heavier racquet will love the Babolat Pure Aero.

 The Babolat Pure Drive, however, is aimed at the player looking for more power, and as the name suggests, the racquet doesn’t let you down.
 With the slightly heavier frame, the racquet allows you to generate more pop on the ball without feeling you must take big swings.

 I would recommend the Babolat Pure Aero for beginners, while the Babolat Pure Drive is probably better suited to the intermediate and above levels.